You are now in the main content area

 Victoria Faria (2021)

-Victoria Faria is a full-time graduate student in the Master of Arts in Public Policy and Administration program at Ryerson University (2021-2022).
+Victoria Faria is a full-time graduate student in the Master of Arts in Public Policy and Administration program at [TMU] (2021-2022).
 She graduated with distinction from the University of Guelph with an Honours specialization in Justice Studies and a diploma in Community and Justice Services from Humber College.
 During her undergraduate studies, Victoria contributed to many community engagements, such as assisting with the reintegration of those who have been incarcerated, advocacy for those wrongfully convicted, and peer mentorship for children with disabilities.
 Her community engagement has developed her professional ambition to alleviate inequities, promote social justice, and advance social mobility.
 Upon graduation, Victoria is committed to pursuing a career in the interest of equitable socio-economic policies to support marginalized communities through community-led initiatives and consistent stakeholder engagement.

 Evangeline Lu